The Sempergeist Institute

 For Funders

-Investing here means going beyond surface symptoms to address the deeper disconnection that undermines resilience.
-Art and ritual offer cost-effective, scalable, and evidence-based practices, but they are also profoundly human.
-They create spaces that traditional therapies often cannot, supporting those who serve and have served with new pathways for renewal.
-By interrupting entrenched patterns of isolation, this work helps veterans reconnect with themselves, other trustworthy and compassionate people, their families, and their communities.
+Investing in this work means addressing the deeper disconnection that undermines resilience.
+Art and ritual are cost-effective, scalable, and evidence-based, but they are also profoundly human.
+They create spaces that traditional therapies often cannot, offering new pathways for renewal for those who serve and those who have served.
+By disrupting entrenched isolation, this work helps people reconnect with themselves, trusted peers, family, and community.